-How to Get Rid of Forehead Acne Fast
+How to Get Rid of Forehead Acne for Good in 5 Steps

 How to Get Rid of Forehead Acne

-Clogged pores contribute to forehead acne.
+Clogged pores contribute to forehead acne breakouts.
 The first step to treating forehead breakouts is using a salicylic acid-based cleanser or exfoliator to remove dead skin cells and unclog pores.

-Clear forehead acne with Truly's 24K Gold Black Soap Cleanser.
-It's formulated with salicylic acid, charcoal, and African black soap to fight bacteria and blemishes while absorbing excess oil for a visibly clearer complexion.
+Clear up forehead acne in a flash with Truly’s 24K Gold Black Soap Cleanser.
+It's formulated with salicylic acid, charcoal, and African black soap to absorb excess oil and impurities while dissolving pore-clogging dead cells for a visibly clearer, less shiny complexion.

 Retinol isn't just for anti-aging.
 You can use it to get rid of forehead acne too.
 Or acne anywhere for that matter.